SylvainJnn/spot_navigation_multistairs/README.md

     give a path:
-        You first need to run replan.py to give gim a home position (starting position) Run plan.py to give the waypoints to go. to create a new waypoint, run test.py which call waypoints_manager.py, this file as a class which create a new waypoint on the robot current pose (it will also save it in yaml file) to load it, call load_edges.bash
+        You first need to run replan.py to give gim a home position (starting position) Run plan.py to give the waypoints to go. to create a new waypoint, run waypoints_manager.py which call waypoints_manager class, this file as a class which create a new waypoint on the robot current pose (it will also save it in yaml file) to load it, call load_edges.bash